Finding a Top Financial Advisor Firm in Irvine, California

 Cooper McManus Wealth Management

 Cooper McManus Wealth Management is the first fee-based firm on our list.
-Fee-based means that the firm can receive compensation from partnerships with mutual funds or from selling products, such as insurance.
-While the firm is still a fiduciary, fee-based firms have less stringent requirements for compensation than fee-only financial advisors.
+Fee-based means that the firm can receive compensation in ways other than the fees its clients pay, such as through commissions from the sale of certain financial products.
+The the firm is still a fiduciary, though, requiring it to always act in clients' best interests.

-Cooper McManus has $520 million in assets under management, more than $2.5 billion less than the first two firms.
+Cooper McManus has $773.43 million in assets under management (AUM).
 However, unlike the six-digit asset minimums the first two firms required, Cooper McManus requires $25,000 to start an account.
-The minimum increases for different account types.
+The firm primarily offers investment advice to individuals, pension and profit-sharing plans, trusts and business entities.

 The firm has 43 advisors, the highest out of any on this top 10.
+The team includes an affiliated network of advisors as well as a core team of six professionals, all of whom are certified financial planners (CFPs).
 Cooper McManus is registered in 50 states but has its only office in Irvine.

 Cooper McManus Wealth Management Background